sunlightpolicy/open-data-policy-hub/step-by-step/index.md

 New policy drafts can benefit from ideas and language found in examples from other cities that have enacted open data policies.

-Explore existing open data policies in the [Open Data Policy Collection]({{ site.baseurl }}/collection) to get a sense of the kind of language commonly used in open data policies.
+Explore existing open data policies in our [Open Data Policy Collection]({{ site.baseurl }}/collection) to get a sense of the kind of language commonly used in open data policies.
 Cities are encouraged to copy, paste, and adjust the content as to better suit their needs.

 <a class="usa-button" href="{{ site.baseurl }}/collection">Explore the Open Data Policy Collection</a>

 ### ☑ Incorporate best practices

-The Sunlight Foundation Open Cities team created guidelines addressing what data should be public, how to make data public, and how to implement policy.
+The Sunlight Foundation’s Open Cities team created guidelines addressing what data should be public, how to make data public, and how to implement policy.
 Incorporating these guidelines can aid in the success of an open data program, and ensure effectiveness of open data policy.

 <a class="usa-button" href="{{ site.baseurl }}/guidelines">Read the Open Data Policy Guidelines</a>